calipho-sib/nextprot-docs/help/learn-developer-api.md

 https://search.nextprot.org/entry/{entryAccession}/viewer/{githubUser}/{gistId}

 for example:
-(https://search.nextprot.org/entry/NX_P01308/viewer/ddtxra/75545ffaa0c6db260a40) corresponds to this gist: (http://bl.ocks.org/ddtxra/75545ffaa0c6db260a40)
+[https://search.nextprot.org/entry/NX_P01308/viewer/ddtxra/75545ffaa0c6db260a40] corresponds to this gist: [http://bl.ocks.org/ddtxra/75545ffaa0c6db260a40]

 Isn't that awesome :) ?

-If you are proud of your viewer and want to share it, simply [let us know](mailto:support@nextprot.org).
+If you developed a viewer and would like to share it, simply [let us know](mailto:support@nextprot.org).

 Note that the javascript library takes insulin as default entry, but if you pass the entry as a parameter `nxentry` it gets the entry you asked for.
 Check for instance these 2 urls [pirin](http://bl.ocks.org/ddtxra/raw/75545ffaa0c6db260a40/?nxentry=NX_O00625) and
 [titin](http://bl.ocks.org/ddtxra/raw/75545ffaa0c6db260a40/?nxentry=NX_Q8WZ42)